 Luckily the Hungarian capital is a city of baths, and nothing is more refreshing on a hot summer day than splashing in the waters.

 TIP: The Palatinus is our favorite outdoor bath located on Margaret Island.
 It has 11 pools, plenty of slides, and a fantastic scenery.
+It has an indoor section with children’s pool, thermal pool, plunge pools so the bath is open all year round.

 See a list of the most popular beaches/lidos in Budapest.